TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 The next example illustrates the use of :class:`DefaultCookiePolicy`.
-Turn on :rfc:`2965` cookies, be more strict about domains when setting and returning Netscape cookies, and block some domains from setting cookies or having them returned::
+Turn on :rfc:`2965` cookies, be more strict about domains when setting and returning Netscape cookies, and block some domains kutoka setting cookies or having them returned::

-   import urllib.request
+   agiza urllib.request
-   from http.cookiejar import CookieJar, DefaultCookiePolicy policy = DefaultCookiePolicy(
+   kutoka http.cookiejar agiza CookieJar, DefaultCookiePolicy policy = DefaultCookiePolicy(
        rfc2965=True, strict_ns_domain=Policy.DomainStrict,
        blocked_domains=["ads.net", ".ads.net"])